 Two ESCP Europe students and Professor Wei Zhou looked into IoT-based applications in high-risk Environment, Health, and Safety industries, and came up with ways to lower risks and make operations more efficient.

 Transportation incidents are a top cause of fatal work injuries in the United States: 40 percent in 2016!
-But “remote monitoring of dispersed or isolated operations can reduce worker travel demands, such as the need for oil and gas workers to travel across sites to check on wellheads, pump stations and storage sites”, explain ESCP Europe PhD candidate Huihui Chi, Master in Management graduate Thibaud Montbel, Professor Wei Zhou and University of Florida Professor Selwyn Piramuthu, whose article was published in Decision Support Systems.
+But “remote monitoring of dispersed or isolated operations can reduce worker travel demands, such as the need for oil and gas workers to travel across sites to check on wellheads, pump stations and storage sites”, explain ESCP Europe PhD candidate Huihui Chi, Master in Management graduate Thibaud Montbel, whose thesis on the same topic had been rewarded by the IOT Chair, Professor Wei Zhou and University of Florida Professor Selwyn Piramuthu, in their article published in Decision Support Systems.
 Remote access is only one field in high-risk Environment, Health, and Safety (EHS) industries (along with operations visibility, worker locating, information delivery, ease compliance, to name but a few) in which the Internet of Things (IoT) has been shown to have a significant potential due to the tremendous value of enhancing worker and environmental safety by connecting people.
 “In these industries, human lives are at stake and IoT-based applications are primed to offer safe, reliable, and efficient solutions due to their ability to operate at a fine granular level and provide rich low-level information”.

 Identifying research gaps